lcthomas/engl6000f24/course-calendar.md

 title: Course Calendar
 nav_order: 4
 ---
+# Course Calendar
+The most accurate and up-to-date version of this calendar can be found on this site.
+Use this online calendar to check on reading assignments and other due dates, rather than the pdf or paper version of our syllabus, since those versions of the syllabus will not be updated throughout the semester.

+I reserve the right to change the course calendar as needed; advance notice will always be given of any changes.

 ## Week 1: Introductions
 ### Monday, August 26
 - Practicalities, program review and structure